Homology of spaces of curves on blowups: Comparing algebraic maps and the semi-topological model

 Let $\cI \subseteq J^{1} \bbC$ be the incidence condition stating that a function $s$ vanishes only at the origin to order exactly $1$.
 We have that $J^1 \bbC = \bbC^3$ and which is not open or closed (or even locally compact).
 Furthermore $\Gamma(\bbC, \cI)$ consists of a pair of continuous functions $a: \bbC \to \bbC$ and $b: \bbC \to \bbC$ such that $a$ vanishes exactly at $0$ and $b$ is non-vanishing at $0$.
 The data of $a$ and $b$ are independent, and $a$ is determined up to homotopy by its restriction to the unit circle, while $b$ is determined by its value at $0$: so we have that $\Gamma(\bbC,\cI) \simeq \Top(S^1, \bbC-0) \times (\bbC-0)$.

-On the other hand, consider the space of functions $s: \bbC \to \bbC$ which intersect $0$ holomorphically to order exactly one at the origin.
-By a sort of Alexander trick (see \eqref{Tayloragreement}), this space retract to the subspace of functions which agree with a nonzero $\bbC$-linear function on the unit disk.
+On the other hand, consider the space of functions $s: \bbC \to \bbC$ that intersect $0$ holomorphically to order exactly one at the origin.
+By a sort of Alexander trick (see \eqref{Tayloragreement}), this space retracts to the subspace of functions that agree with a nonzero $\bbC$-linear function on the unit disk.
 We may further retract to the subspace of nonzero $\bbC$-linear functions, identified with $\bbC-0$.

 The key difference between these two cases is that in the first there is no relationship between the ``formal Taylor expansion" of $s$ at $0$ and its actual values.
 In contrast, the second space is equivalent to the space of pairs consisting of an injective linear function $z \mapsto bz$ and a function $f: S^1 \to \bbC-0$ and a homotopy between them: via the map that takes $s$ to its Taylor coefficient at $0$ and its restriction to $S^1$ and the homotopy provided by its restriction to the unit disk.